martinit18/nested_fit/README.md

 ### From source (CMake)

-Has more control on system specific optimizations.
+You will have more control on system specific optimizations.

 **Prerequisite**:
 - CMake
 - Fortran build toolchain (`gcc`, `g++` and `gfortran` or `ifort` or `ifx`)
 - Python 3 with numpy, scipy, matplotlib, padas, getdist (optional)

+For properly install these requirement, please read also `STEPBYSTEP_INSTALL.md`.
+This is particularly important for **the installation in Mac OS with Silicon chip**

 **Instruction**: